 Research

-Grapp-CAIB generates valid knowledge of the effectiveness and efficiency of innovative interventions in prevention and health promotion.
+GRAPP-caIB generates valid knowledge on the effectiveness and efficiency of innovative interventions in health prevention and promotion.

 Mission

-The mission of the Grapp-CAIB is to generate valid knowledge of the efficacy, effectiveness and efficiency of innovative interventions in prevention and health promotion and to transfer it to citizens and professionals, especially those in primary care, public health and health service managers.
+The mission of GRAPP-caIB is to generate valid knowledge on the efficacy, effectiveness, and efficiency of innovative interventions in health prevention and promotion, and to transfer this knowledge to citizens and professionals, especially those in primary care, public health, and healthcare service management.

 The research conducted in cancer, cardiovascular risk factors, and other aspects of prevention and promotion is highly applied: the knowledge generated is transferred to public health or primary care clinics.